Frequently Asked Questions

 A: Manuscripts must be at least 48 pages and no more than 100 pages.
 They may be composed of any number of poems.

-Q: I don’t understand the two cover sheets (for paper submissions sent by mail).
+Q: I’m mailing my manuscript to you, but I don’t understand the request for two cover sheets.
 What do I do?